tpe-doit/Taipei-City-Dashboard/.github/ISSUE_TEMPLATE/new_component.md

 ---
-name: New Component
+name: New Component(s)
-about: Suggest a new component for Taipei City Dashboard
+about: Suggest new component(s) for Taipei City Dashboard
 title: "[Component]"
 labels: "component"
 assignees: igorho2000